Guided Jam

 Overview

-We host a monthly guided jam for our former, ongoing, and prospective students.
-This is not an “open” jam where anyone can just show up and play; rather, each person must submit a request in advance to participate.
+We host a twice-monthly guided jam for our former, ongoing, and prospective students.
+This is not an “open” jam where anyone can just show up and play; rather, each person must register in advance to participate.

 The cost is $10 per jam, which goes towards defraying our venue expense.

-We are likely to have “themes” on occasion and will dedicate some of the jam to the theme; examples include fiddle tunes, holiday songs (December), harmony singing, songs by particular artists, etc.
+We are likely to have a theme on occasion and will dedicate some of the jam to the theme; examples include fiddle tunes, holiday songs (December), harmony singing, songs by particular artists, etc.

 How to Participate